theupdateframework/python-tuf/docs/TUTORIAL.md

 <!--
 TODO: Integrate section with an updated delegation tutorial.
-As it is now, it just messes up the state of the repository, i.e. marks "unclaimed" as dirty, although there is nothing newto write.
+As it is now, it just messes up the state of the repository, i.e. marks "unclaimed" as dirty, although there is nothing new to write.

 #### Revoke Delegated Role ####
 ```python